adrakes/GMDA/Report.md

 ```for d in {1..2}; do ./sbl-lrmsd-all-pairs.exe --points-file /home/cloudera/Desktop/GMDA/DATA/uniformS${d}.txt --all-distances; mv all_distances.txt uniformS${d}_all_distances.txt; done
 ```

-2.3 And we add the histogram of pairwise distances obtained on the previous plots (!REDUNDANT!)
+2.3 And we add the histogram of pairwise distances obtained on the previous plots
 ```python
 sns.set_style("whitegrid")
 pylab.xlim([-0.1,4])